Galesburg, Illinois: Transportation

+Galesburg will be home to the National Railroad Hall of Fame.
+Funding has been secured, and design of the museum is set to begin in 2026.

 Media

 Galesburg has several radio stations and newspapers delivering a mix of local, regional and national news.
 WGIL-AM, WAAG, WLSR-FM and WKAY-FM are all owned by Galesburg Broadcasting while Prairie Radio Communications owns WAIK-AM.
 KZZ66 provides Weather Information for NOAA Weather Radio in the Galesburg area.

 The Galesburg Register-Mail is the result of the merger of the Galesburg Republican-Register and the Galesburg Daily Mail in 1927.
 The two papers trace their roots to the mid-19th century.
 A daily, it is the city's main newspaper, and was owned by Copley Press until it was sold to Gate House Media in 2007.
 The Zephyr was started in 1989, was published on Thursdays, and was the only locally owned newspaper until its final edition on December 9, 2010.
 The New Zephyr began publication in 2013.
 It is published every Friday.
 The Knoxville Bulletin is a weekly newspaper established in 2016.
 It is owned by Limestone Publishing.

 Galesburg is part of the Quad Cities television market.